 Three-Part Video Series on The Rulemaking Process

-At least a dozen regulatory agencies will be involved in the Dodd-Frank rulemaking process, each of which will take the lead in drafting the new regulations they have been assigned.
+At least a dozen regulatory agencies are involved in the Dodd-Frank rulemaking process, each of which will take the lead in drafting the new regulations they have been assigned.
 In some cases, there may be a joint rulemaking between two or more agencies.

 The agency may begin the rulemaking process by publishing an initial analysis, conducting studies, asking for early public comment or may undertake a more informal process of gathering public input.